ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Also, as `Mainnet` is being used here, the tool assumes that the first ledger address is going to be used as signing address.
-So, it is expected that the connected ledger has the Subnet control key as its first address.
+So, it's expected that the connected ledger has the Subnet control key as its first address.

 Now use the **NodeID** of the validator from the very beginning of this tutorial.
 For best results make sure the validator is running and synced.